hydraulic-software/conveyor/guidebook/docs/outputs.md

     * A `.deb` package for Debian/Ubuntu derived distributions.
 The site directory is also an apt repository, and the `.deb` will install sources files that use it.
     * A plain tarball (which doesn't auto update).
 * A `download.html` file that auto-detects the user's operating system and CPU when possible.
-* A `metadata.properties` file that contains keys extracted from your config.
-This is here so your code can easily read the latest version by simply parsing key=value lines of text.
+* A `metadata.properties` file that contains key=value pairs.
+This file is used for various different purposes in Conveyor and must be uploaded.
+If it's missing then some features won't work properly.
 * If you are self-signing, you'll also have:
     * A `.crt` file containing your Windows self-signed certificate.
     * A `launch.mac` file containing a shell script that will download the Mac app with `curl`, unpack it to `/Applications` or `~/Applications` and then start it up.